dynatrace-oss/terraform-provider-dynatrace/docs/resources/os_services.md

 Required:

-- `key_must_exist` (Boolean) When enabled, the condition requires a resource attribute to exist and match the constraints; when disabled, the key is optional but must still match the constrains if it is present.
 - `metadata_condition` (String) This string has to match a required format.

   - `$match(ver*_1.2.?)` – Matches string with wildcards: `*` any number (including zero) of characters and `?` exactly one character.